 If not, then create one.
 According to the recent surveys, job portals have erased the fine line between the organizations and job seekers.
 Now, one can easily get to know about job openings in a particular organization using these portals.

 Be the one who takes advantage of technology.
-Instead of applying through old-fashioned mail posting system, get yourself attached to the technological way of applying to jobs.
+Instead of applying through the old-fashioned mail posting system, get yourself attached to the technological way of applying to jobs.

 Get access to the known online job portals and create your account on these websites.
 Keep it in your mind that these websites are not for your social media activities, so be professional here.
-Easily find your favorite jobs using specific keywords and apply on the go.
+Easily find your favourite jobs using specific keywords and apply on the go.

 4. Document a Cover Letter